mohamed-abdelaziz721/Navigation-Throught-Activities/README.md

 ## About the Project

-This Project is part of the NAID Mobile App Internship hosted and managed by Sprints concerning relative layout.
+This Project is part of the NAID Mobile App Internship hosted and managed by Sprints concerning Navigation and sending data Throught Activities.
 <p align="center">
   <img src="navigation2.gif" width="300" />
 </p>